Skip to main content

 Assault With a Deadly Weapon

-Use of a deadly weapon during an assault can cause a charge to be elevated from simple assault to aggravated assault.
-This enhancement typically applies regardless of whether the use of the weapon actually caused any injury to anyone.
-Although a simple assault does not require evidence of physical injury, a "harmless" attack with a deadly weapon is punished more severely because it tends to put the victim in serious fear for their safety.
-If an assault with a deadly weapon does result in a serious injury or risk of death, the charges and penalties could be doubly enhanced.
+The use of a deadly weapon during an assault can elevate a criminal case from simple assault to aggravated assault.
+This enhancement typically applies regardless of whether the use of the weapon actually caused any injury.
+A simple assault does not require evidence of physical contact or injury.
+Proof of an attempt to cause harm will usually suffice.
+A "harmless" attack with a deadly weapon becomes an aggravated assault because it tends to put the victim in serious fear for their safety.
+If an assault with a deadly weapon actually does result in a serious injury or risk of death, the charges and penalties could increase.
+For example, the intent shown by the use of a weapon may also support a charge of attempted murder.

-Weapons classified as deadly or dangerous weapons naturally include objects designed to inflict harm or cause death, such as guns, swords, or brass knuckles.
-For other objects, their classification as deadly weapons depends on how they are used in the assault.
-For example, a hatchet is generally not considered a lethal weapon, but a tool for chopping wood.
-If it is thrown at a victim, however, it could be considered a deadly weapon.
-Similarly, when a car is intentionally driven toward a victim, it suddenly becomes a deadly weapon in the eyes of the law.
+Deadly or dangerous weapons include objects designed to inflict serious harm or cause death, such as guns, knives, swords, or brass knuckles.
+For other objects, their classification as deadly weapons will depend on how an offender uses them.
+For example, a hatchet or axe is generally not considered a lethal weapon but a tool for chopping wood.
+If an offender throws a hatchet at a victim, it could become a deadly weapon.
+Similarly, when an offender drives a car at an alleged victim, it may become a deadly weapon in the eyes of the law.

 Degree of Injury to the Assault Victim